NdangiKanime/Real-Time-Displaying-Hello-World-Typescript-React-App/README.md

-<h1 align="center">New React App</h1>
+<h1 align="center">Real-Time Displaying Hello World React App</h1>

 <br />

-This is a blank README file that you can customize at your needs.\
+The app uses axios to make an api request that dispays time with  "Hello World!" message.\
-Describe your project, how it works and how to contribute to it.
+Make the app as dynamic and functional as possible.

 <br />